joeadops/tronberry/README.md

 ```
 - Reboot

-Now build the Tronbyt client:
+Now build the Tronbyt client on your Pi:

 ```sh
 # Install dependencies